liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/00-modularizing-an-existing-portlet-intro.markdown

 ## Building Your Module JARs for Deployment [](id=building-your-module-jars-for-deployment)

-Now it's time to build your modules and deploy them to your @product-ver@ instance.
+Now it's time to build your modules and deploy them to your @product@ instance.
 To build your project, run `gradle build` from your project's root directory.

 +$$$